coulgreer/NumberedDoorGame/README.md

 	  Its also interesting to note that 9 never changes the digital root of a problem.
 ```

+ - You must select a door for a ball to go to before it moves.
- - The player can only use each provided number once,and the player has to use 0 or 3-5 numbers for a door's solution.
+ - The player can only use each provided number once, and the player has to use 0 or 3-5 numbers for a door's solution.
 The solution will be counted as invalid otherwise.
  - After a stage is completed, all numbers used to get through the door(s) from the previous stage will then be available for the next stage rendering the unused numbers unavailable for the rest of the game.
  - Only one door has to be solved to proceed to the next stage, but this will hinder the player's progression and may stop them from winning at all.
  - In the HARD difficulty you must use all the available digits on the door.